Caparisun/Linear_Regression_Project/README.md

 The workflow and division of tasks came very naturally to the group since we could apply our strengths individually.

-## Review of the outcomes
+# Review of the outcomes
-Using SQL, Tableau, and various techniques in Python we were able to gain lots of insight into the real estate market of Washington state.
+Using SQL, Tableau, and various techniques in Python we were able to gain lots of insights into the real estate market of Washington state, USA.
-Some things were expected, such as property value having a correlation to the size of the property.
+Some things were expected, such as property value correlating with the size of the property and the overall condition.
-Some other findings were quite unpredictable, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.
+Some other findings were unexpected, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.

-Using various modeling techniques we were able to create different models that are able to predict the price of a home with only a few features.
+Using various modeling techniques we were able to create different models that can predict the price of a home with only a few features.

+#### The models we applied are:
+- A linear regression model with an R2 score of 0.6237
+- Polynomial regression model with an R2 score of 0.6037
+- K nearest neighbors model with an R2 score of 0.558

-We do believe that the model is quite sufficient, but can't be used solely to predict the actual sales price of a home without viewing it in reality.
+We do believe that the model is quite sufficient, but can't be used solely to predict the actual sales price of a home without viewing the home in reality.
+Variables that have a high impact on prices like the neighborhood and location were not scored in the dataset and are therefore excluded from the model.

-ONE MORE SENTENCE ABOUT MODEL ACCURACY AND FUTURE TO DOS TO INCREASE PRECISION OF THE MODEL
+To increase the precision of the model, further todos would be further removal of outliers and finding a normalization algorithm that can be applied in a model-beneficiary way.
+The data is prone to overfitting, therefore we want to remind being cautious of overfitting the data and increasing the number of false positives.

-## Insights to the data
+## Insights into the data
 Here are some pictures of our exploration of the data in python

 A plot of price, condition, and grade of the real estate:
 What sparked our interest in this plot was the assumption, that a high grade and a high condition are correlated with another, which appears to be true.
-It was also interesting to see, that there was no low-condition/high-grade cluster, and high prices usually are correlated with higher grades and higher prices, meaning a well-kept real estate is a pricey one.
+Furthermore, it was also interesting to see, that there was no low-condition/high-grade cluster, and high prices usually are correlated with higher grades and higher prices, meaning a well-kept real estate is a pricey one.

 ![Picture](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/Pictures/priceconditiongrade.png)